ModischFabrications/ModischMatrix/README.md

 ### First Setup
 1. Build the hardware as referenced in the PCB manual
 2. Open Jumper, power Matrix via connector and ESP32 via USB
-2. Checkout this repo and Build + Upload with PlatformIO
+2. Checkout this repo and follow [Full Upload]
 3. Watch serial output, try connecting to the new WiFi hotspot-> WiFiLoginPortal
 4. If everything worked the hotspot should disappear and the clock should show up.
 Repeat if not.
 5. Test some commands to the displayed address, look for visual feedback